-Up until late September, all travellers were required to quarantine at home or in a hotel upon arrival to any of Iraq's three operational international airports.
-However, these rules were changed on 26 November.
-Upon arrival to the airport in Erbil, travellers are requested to carry with them a negative PCR test result taken within 72 hours prior to arriving; travellers carrying a negative result are not required to undergo a guarantine period but are requested to contact the KRG Ministry of Health if they begin to show any COVID-19 symptoms.
-Travellers arriving at Erbil who do not have with them a negative test result must take a test at the airport, and then guarantine at home for up to 48 hours until they receive their results from the Ministry of Health.
-Otherwise, travellers arriving to airports in Baghdad or Basrah are requested to carry with them a negative PCR test result taken within 72 hours prior to arriving.
-Those who arrive to these airports without a negative test result are not allowed to enter.
+In KRI, upon arrival to the airport in Erbil, travellers are requested to carry with them a negative PCR test result taken within 72 hours prior to arriving; travellers carrying a negative result are not required to undergo a quarantine period, but are requested to contact the KRG Ministry of Health if they begin to show any COVID-19 symptoms.
+Travellers arriving at Erbil who do not have with them a negative test result must take a test at the airport, and then quarantine at home for up to 48 hours until they receive their results from the Ministry of Health.